 - "config-path": This specifies the node path in the configuration hierarchy at which this configuration should go to.
 In this example it says: "/md/11:22:33:aa:bb:cc" is the configuration node path.
 That means device name is "11:22:33:aa:bb:cc" and it is located under "/" node in the configuration hierarchy. - Next comes the "data", which contains the data to be set.
 The details on data are below: - The "data" contains a bunch of objects, which needs to be set.
-Each object's name comes first. - Each object contains either an array of instances (very similar to GET request) if there can be multiple instances of an object or directly an object for single instance object or you want to configure only one instance of a multi-instance object. - Every object and sub-object can optionally contain another field called "\action".
-It tells about what should be done with the object.
-Absence of this parameter means that the user wants to add/modify the configuration.
+Each object's name comes first. - Each object can contain either an array of instances, a single instance of multiple objects, or a single object. - Every object and sub-object can optionally contain another field called "\action" which describes the action applied to the configuration object.
+If this parameter is not present it implies that the user wants to add/modify the configuration.
 This field is mandatory if trying to delete any configuration.
-The various values it can take - "add" add this new object and if already present, it will replace the old object with new. - "delete" delete the instance of a multi-instance object or delete the full object for a single instance object. - "noop" No action is required for this object.
-This value should ideally never be used.
+The various values it can take is: - "add" add this new object and if already present, it will replace the old object with new. - "delete" delete the instance of a multi-instance object or delete the full object for a single instance object. - "noop" no action is required for this object.
+Is used in cases where some objects in a container are not modified or deleted.